squinkylabs/SquinkyVCV/docs/sq-faq.md

 Set it to X64, and use a suitable high speed clock source.
 The higher the clock resolution, the more what you hear will correspond to what you see on the screen.
 Use lower clock settings for special effects.

+Also, it can be less confusing if you hook up the reset and run inputs.
+That is if your clock source generates those signals.

 ## Why doesn't Seq++ have all the features of Cubase and the like?

 Those program have been around a long time, and a lot of people have worked on them.
 But we are always adding new features.
 To make sure your favorite feature makes it to the top of the list, the best thing to do is log an issue un Github [here](https://github.com/squinkylabs/SquinkyVCV/issues).
 If you don't want to do that, post on facebook or in the VCV Community forum, or send us a message on Facebook.